CumulusNetworks/docs/content/cumulus-linux-515/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 ### Set IPv6 Prefer Global
 <!-- vale off -->
-With multiple BGP peerings to the same router when {{<link url="Equal-Cost-Multipath-Load-Sharing/#adaptive-routing" text="adaptive routing">}} is `on`, or with multiple peerings to the same router on interfaces that share the same MAC address or physical interface, you can configure a route map to prefer the global IPv6 address when a route contains both link-local and global next hop addresses.
+With multiple BGP peerings to the same router when {{<link url="Equal-Cost-Multipath-Load-Sharing/#adaptive-routing" text="adaptive routing">}} is enabled, or with multiple peerings to the same router on interfaces that share the same MAC address or physical interface, you can configure a route map to prefer the global IPv6 address when a route contains both link-local and global next hop addresses.
 <!-- vale on -->
 {{< tabs "TabID947 ">}}
 {{< tab "NVUE Commands">}}

 ```
 cumulus@leaf01:~$ nv set router policy route-map IPV6-PREFER-GLOBAL rule 10 action permit
-cumulus@leaf01:~$ nv set router policy route-map IPV6-PREFER-GLOBAL rule 10 set ipv6-nexthop-prefer-global on
+cumulus@leaf01:~$ nv set router policy route-map IPV6-PREFER-GLOBAL rule 10 set ipv6-nexthop-prefer-global enabled
 cumulus@leaf01:~$ nv config apply
 ```